 While it is important to keep your appliances clean, you also need to keep up with your regular oral hygiene routine.
 If there are food particles left in your teeth, they can damage or stain your retainer or aligners.
 Be sure to thoroughly brush, rinse, and floss your teeth before you put your appliances back in – every single time!
 Your teeth and retainers will thank you later.

 We hope this information helps you on your orthodontic journey!
 Keeping up with your oral health is very important during and after braces so that you can enjoy the full benefits of your new and improved smile!
 There is nothing better than the feeling of an easy, confident smile.
-If you have any questions about your orthodontic appliances, or feel ready to learn more about what braces can do for you, call our office today!
+If you have any questions about your orthodontic appliances, or feel ready to learn more about what braces can do for you, call our office today for appointment & special offers!